lihz6/typescript-handbook/README.md

 ### Intersection Types

+An intersection type combines multiple types into one, for example, `Person & Serializable & Loggable`.
+That means an object of this type will have all members of all three types.

 ```ts
 function extend<F, S>(first: F, second: S): F & S {
   const result: Partial<F & S> = {};